 Imagine a strawberry pie combines with a lemon bar.
 That’s what you get with this dessert.
 The strawberry lemon custard makes a good match with the shortbread crust.
 Then, a sprinkle of powdered sugar adds a touch of beauty to this lovely treat.

-When the fall’s first chill arrives, this sweet potato cheesecake bar is just the comfort dessert we all crave.
-This three-tiered delight begins with a sugar graham crust at the bottom, then moves on to a luscious cheesecake and topped off with sweet potato topping.
+When the fall’s first chill arrives, this cheesecake bar is the comforting dessert with sweet potatoes everyone craves.
+This three-tiered delight begins with a sugar graham crust at the bottom, moves on to a luscious cheesecake, and finishes with a sweet potato topping.

 In other words, this dessert tastes like an orchestra of textures from crispy, velvety to smooth.
 All the flavors marry well, resulting in an oh-so-good mouthfeel that’s sweet, rich, and creamy; it may even send you off to heaven.

 Also, did I mention that this cheesecake bar requires no baking at all?
 It’s true.
 Unless you’re baking your own cheesecake, bringing it to life is mostly about assembling the right layer, which anyone can breeze through.